 The copyright is a different type of intellectual property.
 The design patent is a type of patent that protects an ornamental appearance.
 It does not protect the functions of an article.

-The BD Copyright Office Compendium is intended for use primarily by Copyright Office staff members, but may also be used as a guide by licensees, applicants, lawyers, academics, the public, and occasionally, by the courts.
+The BD Copyright Office Compendium is intended for use primarily by Copyright and Design Office staff members, but may also be used as a guide by licensees, applicants, lawyers, academics, the public, and occasionally, by the courts.

 The term intellectual property refers to confidential information, trademarks, industrial designs, copyrights, or patents that require protection.
 One of the sub-divisions of intellectual property is copyrights, and this includes artistic works, cinematograph films, and any music.
 Owners of these exclusive rights can sue or obtain remedies if any infringement occurs under the copyright laws.
 The Copyright Act, 2000 states that copyright is the right to perform or authorize the performance of any of these acts in connection with a work thereof, namely a literary, dramatic, or musical work, an artistic work, or a sound recording, among others.